 I've started a new blog where I would show photos I've taken using better cameras (in contrast to my Blackberry Photos Blog).
 Included are scans I've made from reflective images, transparencies, and negatives.
 Although many images are new, many reach back into my archives - digital, film, and hard copy.
 When one starts a blog, for example, one quickly finds that it's really difficult to come up with a blog name or title that someone else has not already snatched up - especially if its photography or image related!
 Well, this one worked: "In a Fractional Second" Those with a Google Account are free to provide (moderated) comments.

-Hurley Reunion Photos for 2013
+Carr Reunion Photos for 2014

-OK, right now, I'm in a late 60's photo-journalistic retro monochrome mood these days.
+Back in 2013, I was in a late 60's photo-journalistic retro monochrome mood these days.
 For this reunion (it was a family thing, not a professional "photo shoot"), I shot a roll of Kodak T-max ISO 400 b&w film on my 1980 vintage Nikon equipment.
 I developed it myself using Ilford Ilfosol 3.
 (Oh, you really don't care about those details.
 OK) Also included below are fotos taken using a little red digital Samsung pocket video camera that also takes stills at video HD resolution.
 With no further ado:

 How about listening to the 2010 Christmas Concert featuring original music composed by Sr. Cecilia Huber, OSU?
 There are six pieces which, in this player, should sequence automatically in order.
 The first is an introduction by the President of Chatfield College.
 Performed live, at 7:00 PM, December 3, 2010 at the Sacred Heart Chapel in St. Martin, Ohio.
 Sponsored by Chatfield College and the Lulu O. Craig Fine Arts Fund.
 Instead of using the player below, consider visiting the actual website for this concert at the Internet Archive.
 It contains mp3 files, detailed credits, and lists the musical segments individually, in order, allowing random access.